Virtual Machine Autodiscovery

 Miscellaneous Options

-Run Now or Schedule
+Run or Schedule the Job

 Under the Hood